datumorphism/datumorphism.github.io/content/reading/popularity-vs-similarity.md

 To combine the two factors, we use the metric $\mathrm{Popularity}\times \mathrm{Similarity}$.
 Even though there is a competition between popularity and similarity, small values of $\mathrm{Popularity}\times \mathrm{Similarity}$ are more preferable connections, which takes similarity more seriously.

 A simple model to demonstrate this is to build a space of disc.
 The radius is time $t$, while angles are the measure of similarity.
-A smaller angler distance indicates a smaller similarity.
+A smaller angular distance indicates a smaller similarity.
 Using this mapping, we are able to show the dynamics of networks, since we can tell the history of the nodes.

 Mathematically speaking, the similarity is measured as